 Agios Prokopios

 Agios Prokopios, just 5 km south of Chora, is one of the most cosmopolitan places on Naxos with a wonderful sandy beach.
-It is a 1.2 km long sandy beach protected from the northern winds, making it ideal for children.
+It is a 1.2 km long sandy beach that is protected from the northern winds, making it an ideal choice for families with children.
 To the north of the beach are some impressive salt marshes that add unique features to the landscape.

-Stay at the gorgeous Villa Pari Manda on Agios Prokopios ideal for families and groups of up to 11 people (self-catering).
+Consider staying at the gorgeous Villa Pari Manda in Agios Prokopios, an ideal self-catering accommodation for families and groups of up to 11 people.

 Agia Anna

-Agia Anna is my favorite beach and also one of the most popular beaches in Naxos, 7 km from Chora.
-Agia Anna Beach is essentially a continuation of Agios Prokopios to the southwest.
-It is a blue flag awarded sandy beach and is partially organized with sunbeds, umbrellas, restaurants, and beach bars.
+Agia Anna is not only my favorite beach but also one of the most popular beaches in Naxos, situated 7 km from Chora.
+Essentially, it continues from Agios Prokopios to the southwest.
+This blue flag-awarded sandy beach is partially organized, offering sunbeds, umbrellas, restaurants, and beach bars.

 - Best tavern on Agia Anna beach: Paradise Tavern is a family-run small business, located at the unorganized and peaceful part of the beach

-- Scuba Diving Tip: Book a scuba diving tour in Agia Anna to explore the marine life of Naxos Greece.
+- Scuba Diving Tip: Book a scuba diving tour to explore the marine life of Naxos Greece.

 Plaka

-Plaka Beach is just 8 km south of Chora with impressive sand dunes.
-Plaka is organized with sunbeds and umbrellas in some places and is ideal for families as the beach is protected from the winds.
+Plaka Beach is just 8 km south of Chora with impressive dunes.
+It is organized with sunbeds and umbrellas in certain areas and is an ideal choice for families as the beach is protected from the winds.

 Parthena and Mikri Vigla

-They are actually a single beach divided in two by a rock,16 km southwest of Chora.
+They are a single beach, divided in two by a rock, 16 km southwest of Chora.
 Parthena is ideal for kite surfing and windsurfing enthusiasts.
 On the other hand, the endless sandy beach of Mikri Vigla with its calm and shallow waters has a more family-oriented character.

-Naxos played an important historical role not only in the Cyclades but also in the wider Greek area.
-That’s why the island has amazing historical and archaeological monuments and museums that you can visit and get an idea of Naxos’ history.
+Naxos played an important historical role not only in the Cyclades but also in the broader Greek region.
+That’s why the island boasts incredible historical and archaeological monuments, as well as museums, where you can explore and gain insight into Naxos’ history.

 Sanctuary of Dionysus